Aberration (astronomy): Planetary aberration

 Planetary aberration is the combination of the aberration of light (due to Earth's velocity) and light-time correction (due to the object's motion and distance), as calculated in the rest frame of the Solar System.
 Both are determined at the instant when the moving object's light reaches the moving observer on Earth.
 It is so called because it is usually applied to planets and other objects in the Solar System whose motion and distance are accurately known.

 Discovery and first observations

-The discovery of the aberration of light was totally unexpected, and it was only by considerable perseverance and perspicacity that Bradley was able to explain it in 1727.
+The discovery of the aberration of light was totally unexpected, and it was only by considerable perseverance and perspicacity that James Bradley was able to explain it in 1727.
 It originated from attempts to discover whether stars possessed appreciable parallaxes.